The Gastroenterology Fellowship Program at Lankenau Medical Center

 esophageal varicies, bleeding ulcers, perform esophageal dilatation,

-placement of biliary stents, biliary sphincterotomy,
+placement of biliary stents, biliary sphincterotomy, esophageal

-ablation of tumor and hemostatis.
+tumor and hemostatis.

 4. Practice-Based Learning and improvement